opendocsg/slw-judgments-backfill/2017_SGCA_9/report.md

 71     On 12 October 2016, Dr Lee produced a report in response to Dr Goh’s 2016 Report (“Dr Lee’s Response Report”) (exhibited in the Appellant’s Affidavit dated the same).
 In Dr Lee’s Response Report, Dr Lee maintained his diagnosis of the Appellant.
 He alleged that Dr Goh’s conclusions were based on incomplete information, and that Dr Goh had failed to give due consideration to important _new_ information the Appellant provided to Dr Lee in 2016.

-72     The principles governing the admission of fresh evidence in a criminal appeal are set out in the Singapore High Court decision of _Soh Meiyun v Public Prosecutor_ [2014] 3 SLR 299 (“ _Soh Meiyun_ ”).
-Chao Hick Tin JA in _Soh Meiyun_ favoured the less restrictive approach adopted by this court in _Mohammad Zam bin Abdul Rashid v Public Prosecutor_ [2007] 2 SLR(R) 410, _ie_ , that the three conditions in the leading English Court of Appeal decision of _Ladd v Marshall_ [1954] 1 WLR 1489 of “non-availability”, “relevance” and “reliability” applied, but that the first condition of “non-availability” was less paramount than the other two conditions.
+72     The principles governing the admission of fresh evidence in a criminal appeal are set out in the Singapore High Court decision of _Soh Meiyun v Public Prosecutor_ <span class="citation">[2014] 3 SLR 299</span> (“ _Soh Meiyun_ ”).
+Chao Hick Tin JA in _Soh Meiyun_ favoured the less restrictive approach adopted by this court in _Mohammad Zam bin Abdul Rashid v Public Prosecutor_ <span class="citation">[2007] 2 SLR(R) 410</span>, _ie_ , that the three conditions in the leading English Court of Appeal decision of _Ladd v Marshall_ [1954] 1 WLR 1489 of “non-availability”, “relevance” and “reliability” applied, but that the first condition of “non-availability” was less paramount than the other two conditions.
 The consequence is that (see _Soh Meiyun_ at [16]):

  ... an appellate court exercising criminal jurisdiction should generally hold that additional evidence which is favourable to the accused persons and which fulfils the Ladd v Marshall conditions of relevance and reliability is “necessary” and admit such evidence on appeal.